 Cocktail shakers usually are easy to use.
 Especially Boston Shakers and Tin-Tin Shakers because they only have two pieces.
 However, separating a cocktail shaker can be tricky.

 It might happen from time to time that your shaker is stuck, and you need to figure out how to open it.
-I know how frustrating the situation is, sometimes embarrassing even when you wanted to play it cool in front of your friends.
+I know how frustrating the situation is, sometimes even awkward when you plan to play it cool in front of your friends.

 How to correctly seal a Cocktail Shaker

 First, put the large shaker cup on the table.
 Fill it with ice and then your ingredients.
 Then add the smaller shaker tin or cup on top.
 Make sure that both form a straight line on one side (see picture).

 A Boston shaker consists of a tin shaker cup and a shaker glass.
 I've seen the glass crack more than once when someone tried to open it with too much force.

 How do you open a metal shaker?

-Here you have the advantage that you need to be less careful as it's almost impossible to break your metal shaker.
-That helps to break the seal faster.
+Here you have the advantage that you do not need to be as careful because it's almost impossible to break a metal shaker.
+That, in turn, helps to break the seal faster.

 Why does my Cocktail Shaker get stuck?

 The metal, usually stainless steel, is a super good conductor.
 That means frost on the outside of your shaker tins.
 When stainless steel gets cold, it contracts, and you end up with a stuck cocktail shaker.

 Why do Cocktail Shakers get so cold?

 If you still can't open your shaker and there's nobody there to help, there's one more thing you can do.
 Unfortunately, it means the cocktail you or your guests are looking forward to so much is gone:

 If you had funny stuck-shaker-situations in the past that you'd want to share, leave them in the comments.
-I would love to read them.